-The facility is not located in a 100-year flood plain so there are no barriers for drainage or flood control.
+The facility is located in a 100-year flood plain and there are no barriers for drainage or flood control.
+Reference Section B-2 (above) for information.

 B-2a 270.14(b)(19)(xii) Location of Treatment, Disposal Units and Decontamination Areas